cherkavi/python-utilities/README.md

 ## Setup

-1. The workflow is divided into 3 steps:
+The workflow is divided into 3 steps:

+1. Generate Markdowns for the python directory

 ```bash